ALavault/alavault.github.io/_posts/2020-06-28-music_tuto_8_harmony_iii.md

 *Example :* Ionian = happy, Aeolian = Sad, Lydian = Hopeful...

 Use your own words.
 It will be a first step to your own musical voice ;)

+### 2.3 Who use that anyway ?

+Ok.
+A list :
+* Ionian : whatever is described as major
+* Dorian : Shine on Crazy Diamond, Oye como va, So what
+* Phrygian : Symphony of Destruction
+* Lydian : Flying in a Blue Dream, Electric Sunrise
+* Mixolydian : Sweet Home Alabama, everything (?) by AC/DC
+* Aeolian : whatever is considered written in minor
+* Locrian : you won.
+Songs only in locrian are too unstable.
+But it is used as part (in Master of Puppets for instance).

 ---